• Home

 Start Booking

-• Kilt Rock: Kilt Rock is the best known and most photographed sea cliff on Skye.
+• Kilt Rock (Photo-Stop) - Kilt Rock is the best known and most photographed sea cliff on Skye.
 It is just off the main road in north east Trotternish, between the Storr and the Quiraing.
 Using a wee bit of imagination, it looks a like a kilt.
 Vertical columns of basalt form the pleats of this giant highland kilt and dolerite intrusions form the pattern.
 From the view point you can also see Mealt Falls tumbling 55m in to the sound of Raasay below.
-The wonderful Black Sheep Snackie lives there in summer months serving tea and coffee.
-A short, fun photo-stop to see these wonderful basalt cliffs... that really do look like a highland kilt from every angle.
+A short, fun photo-stop to see these wonderful basalt cliffs... that really do look like a highland kilt from just almost every angle :)

 • Cuillin Mountains: Photos of the most impressive, inspirational and simply ... the most spectacular mountain range in Scotland!